yonasBSD/nerdlog/README.md

 Currently supported options are:

-- `numlines`: the number of log messages loaded from every host on every request.
+- `numlines`: the number of log messages loaded from every logstream on every request.
 Default: 250.

 `:q[uit]` Quit the app.